 Employees come to work and want to do a good job – but like to be recognized for their efforts.

-This should be incorporated into the way that we communicate with our employees.
+This recognition should be an integral part of how we communicate with our employees.

-This begins with setting the expectations followed by coaching through performance and lastly by recognizing and rewarding good performance.
+The process of recognition begins with setting the expectations for employee behavior, followed by coaching for good performance, and lastly, by recognizing and rewarding a job well done.

 However, productive employees want to be recognized for performing at a higher level than their counterparts.

-There are not many things that are as discouraging to an employee than working diligently to complete goals and improve the customer experience and not be acknowledged for the efforts.
+Not many things are as discouraging to an employee than working diligently to complete goals and improve the customer experience – and not be acknowledged for their efforts.